 How Bearish Swing Traders Secure Gains

 The lowest point on the previous downtrend is the profit target.
-When the stock reaches this point or goes lower, you can exit some of the position at a minimum to secure gains.
+When the stock reaches this point or goes lower, you can exit some of the positions at a minimum to secure gains.

 Entering the Bearish Swing Trade